-These sections contain periodic preventative maintenance instructions for the 5.6m Earth Station Antenna.
-Included are instructions for performing inspections, preventative maintenance procedures, and cleaning.
+The following sections contain periodic preventative maintenance instructions for the 3.5m Earth Station Antenna.
+Included in these sections are instructions for performing inspections, preventative maintenance procedures, and general cleaning.

 NOTE: Refer to applicable vendor manuals for any repair procedures that are not included in this manual.